skypjack/entt/docs/md/meta.md

 its id).
 This kind of objects offer an API to know their _runtime identifiers_, to iterate all the meta objects associated with them and even to build instances of the underlying type.<br/>
-Refer to the inline documentation for all the details.

-Meta data members and functions are accessed by name among the other things:
+Meta data members and functions are accessed by name:

 * Meta data members: